Socio-Legal Studies Association

 Kathryn Hollingsworth and Sally Sheldon wrote in SLN 98 ...

-100634 richard collier061 335171During his 30-year career, Richard has forged new areas of enquiry in socio-legal studies: in gender and masculinities, and wellbeing and the legal profession (for which he was awarded a Leverhulme Fellowship).
+'During his 30-year career, Richard has forged new areas of enquiry in socio-legal studies: in gender and masculinities, and wellbeing and the legal profession (for which he was awarded a Leverhulme Fellowship).
 He has built new bridges with the profession that have helped illuminate and address some of the systemic gender and mental health challenges facing legal practitioners.
 Richard served for over a decade on the SLSA executive board (including as Secretary and coordinator of prizes), and 23 years on the editorial board of Social and Legal Studies, including four as a co-ordinating editor.
 In these roles, he has offered thoughtful, insight-ful and constructive feedback on hundreds of submissions, re-flecting his commit-ment to supporting and developing the next generation of scholars.
 In his teaching, Richard’s passion and care, along with his depth of expertise, support students to develop new ways of think ing, seeing and ‘doing’ family law.
 He has given invited lectures, examined PhDs, and co-authored with colleagues across the world.
 He is a Fellow of the Academy of Social Sciences and the Royal Society of Arts.
-He is also the most humble, unassuming, thoughtful and caring of colleagues who never talks about his own numerous achievements, despite there being so many (including as a guitar-playing songwriter of – in his words – ‘jingly jangly’ pop!).
+He is also the most humble, unassuming, thoughtful and caring of colleagues who never talks about his own numerous achievements, despite there being so many (including as a guitar-playing songwriter of – in his words – ‘jingly jangly’ pop!).'

 2021